canonical/sdkcraft/docs/explanation/dockerfile-vs-sdk.rst

    WORKDIR $ROS2_WS

-But the SDK is more elaborate.
+But our |project_markup| SDK can afford to be more elaborate.
-First, it builds a hierarchy in the default home directory:
+Firstly, it builds a hierarchy in the home directory of the default user, :samp:`workshop`, to provide settings that rely on the home directory:

 .. code-block:: shell